tonyfevrier/tricount/README.md

 ## Specificity of test using ChannelsLiveServerTestCase

-The test using channels can not be run on a temporary created database so that you have to define a test database in settings.py before launching it by adding
+Do not use run_tests.py to lauch the functional tests class named TestChat. he test using channels can not be run on a temporary created database so that you have to define a test database in settings.py before launching it by adding

 ```
 DATABASES = {